cxong/cxong.github.io/_posts/2015-06-16-a-review-of-overhead-8-directional-shooters.md

 Perhaps the quintessential 8-directional twin-stick shooter; this enhanced remake of Robotron: 2084 distils everything great about overhead shooters into a no-nonsense, crazy-hectic arena shooter with a fantastically-absurd premise.
 Shoot endless hordes of enemies, get big powerups, fight ridiculous bosses, collect unending piles of cash.
 It's simple and unsophisticated: the weapon selection is pretty standard, the enemies even more so - there are ones that run towards you, ones that run towards you faster, some that occasionally shoot you, others that run towards you in funny patterns.

-Unfortunately the game suffers from a big flaw: uneven pacing.
+Unfortunately the game suffers from a big flaw: **uneven pacing**.
 In between the ceaseless enemies and unpredictable powerups, it's very hard to control difficulty and player experience.
 Sometimes normal levels with unfortunate powerup placement can be way more brutal than boss fights.
 This is a problem we'll see again in a closely related game: Crimsonland.
 I think the game could really benefit from something like the [AI Director](http://left4dead.wikia.com/wiki/The_Director); unfortunately this wouldn't be developed until a decade later.

 ### [Tapan Kaikki](http://everything2.com/title/Tapan+Kaikki) + [Assault Trooper](http://www.abandonia.com/games/486)